 The evidence for anthropogenic global warming is now well established, but the pace and amplitude of future change remain uncertain, particularly on a regional scale.
 The southwestern U.S., a semiarid region where population growth is most rapid in the U.S., is especially vulnerable to climate variability and change (potential long-term drought for instance).

 The UA's research strengths in hydrometeorology and climate, however, are currently distributed in more than 10 academic units across five colleges.
-Therefore, the Climate Dynamics and Hydrometeorology Collaborative since 2021; Climate Dynamics and Hydrometeorology Center from 2008-2021) was established in 2008 to capitalize on these strengths by:
+Therefore, CDHC (Climate Dynamics and Hydrometeorology Collaborative since 2021; Climate Dynamics and Hydrometeorology Center from 2008-2021) was established in 2008 to capitalize on these strengths by:

 - facilitating interdisciplinary interaction;

 These CDHC activities help position the UA for distinguished leadership in the overall area of hydrometeorology and climate.
-For instance, UA was ranked No. 1 in the U.S. and No. 2 globally in the area of water resources in the 2020 Academic Ranking of World Universities by academic subjects.
+For instance, UA was ranked No. 1 in the U.S. and No. 2 globally in the area of water resources in the 2021 Academic Ranking of World Universities by academic subjects.
 Through these efforts, we will also help attract outstanding students and researchers to UA.